|Degree||Bachelor of Science in Food, Nutrition and Health|

-Melanie Liu’s perception of health and her relationship with food was shaped by her time in LFS.
-Using her platform as an LFS Student Ambassador, she continues to advocate for why it is important to study food and nutrition issues, and to ensure we can develop a more food-sustainable future when connecting with high school students who share her passion.
-Through courses Melanie takes as a Nutrition and Health major, she develops the tools necessary to help address health inequities in her local community.
+Melanie's perception of health and her relationship with food was shaped by her time in LFS, and through her Work Learn and volunteer experiences, she advocates for why it is important to study food and nutrition issues, and to ensure we can develop a more food-sustainable future.
+Through courses Melanie takes as a Dietetics major, she develops the tools necessary to help address health inequities in her local community.

 What are three adjectives that describe you?